anydoby/blockchain/README.md

 }'
 ```

-adds a new block to the end of the chain
+adds a new block to the end of the chain.